 Enterprise Data Management (EDM) Requires Scalability

 Enterprises needing to enable large datasets in HPC environments with unstructured data means that having the ability to process and serve data is part of their business.
-It’s no surprise, then, that enterprise IT systems and storage administrators are seeking a solution designed for working with this type of data natively.
+For this reason, enterprise IT systems and storage administrators are seeking a solution designed for working with this type of data natively.
 The ideal storage solution for this will meet their capacity, performance, data integrity, and scale-out requirements needed to process data and serve potentially dense and high-performance workflows.

 Scalable Enterprise Data Storage Solutions with Scale-Out NAS